Are you still trying to select your major or a career?

 Career assessment resources

-- Career Planning Assessment Guidelines — learn more about each career planning assessment and how to take one
+- Career Assessment Guidelines — learn more about each career planning assessment and how to take one

 - FOCUS Instructions

 Once you have identified majors and careers of interest to you through the self-assessment process, it is time to learn more about those areas.
 This can be accomplished through research and networking.
 It is important to explore your areas of interest to ensure they are the right fit for you.
-Use the resources below to explore that majors and careers of interest to you.
+Use the resources below to explore those majors and careers of interest to you.

 Researching majors and careers